nmmmnu/HM4/bugfixlog.md

 	this does not affects 99.99% of the production servers.
 -	fix bug in MHSIM, when there are too many results
 -	fix bug in CBFMCOUNT, CMSMCOUNT, TDMPERCENTILE
+-	fix bug in zsetmulti::add, when there is no NRVO. this does not affects production servers.